dotherightthing/control-traktor/README.md

 * Disengage "PLAY" (automatable) to hear gaps between sequenced/held slices
 * Have a simple loop running in the other deck as a guide for manual triggering of MIDI Clock Sync

+##### Loop Recorder

+* Set loop size, delete loop, then record on downbeat
+* Resample from Remix deck, then overdub by triggering record a second time

-#### Control Track
+#### Devices

+##### Params

 * To record and playback movements of M4L params
 * To change parameters on a step from Push2: Melodic Sequencer + Device + Press and hold a step (or draw in clip, or use TouchablePro)
 * To pitch Live e.g. sampler rather than a deck, set focus to Deck D (it won't actually get focus but it will blur the others)

-#### Loop Recorder

-* Set loop size, delete loop, then record on downbeat
-* Resample from Remix deck, then overdub by triggering record a second time

 #### Remix Deck

+* CAPTURE + ENCODER to change capture source
+* Tap REMIX Pad to copy source to that pad
 * CAPTURE + REMIX Pad to overwrite sample <https://www.native-instruments.com/forum/threads/deleting-remix-samples.229019/>
+* Buttons to right of screen page through slots
+* Lower button to left of screen sets trigger quantisation
 * Browse to "All Remix Sets" > Set name > Sample, to load a sample into a track deck rather than the remix deck, for control over individual effects, balance etc
 * SYNC can be used on Remix Decks too

-#### Editing

-* MIDI editing (Traktor deck manipulation) - TouchablePro using the Apple Pencil is far easier
-  * USB connection
-  * Top: Clip Grid > Menu > Show All Clips
-  * Bottom: Clip editing - Clip Editor + Tap Clip
-    * Fold
-    * Editor > Quantisation 1/8 (default is 8!)
-    * Editor > Automations (Push2 M4L parameters also appear here when track with Control device is selected)
-* Waveform editing (sampler as Traktor Deck D input) - Push2 makes it easier to zoom into the waveform but TouchablePro exposes more of the sampler controls without button pushing

 ### Soundcard/keyboard

 * Macbook output (and/or Monotron output) are plugged into CS1x input, CS1x output runs into Deck D
-* If I can find a cheap small format 6+ channel analog mixer I'll use that input
+* This will be replaced by a XENYX shortly
 * CS1x outputs MIDI regardless of sound output (enabled in CS1x settings)

 ---